 Snow conditions

-Procedures for the treatment of ice and snow are established and relates specifically to the management of extreme winter snowfall events.
+Procedures for the treatment of ice and snow are established and relate specifically to the management of extreme winter snowfall events.
 During snow conditions, when designated routes are likely to be affected by significant levels of lying snow, gritters will be deployed on these snow routes until satisfactory snow clearance has been achieved.

 The formulated snow routes will ensure that strategic and main distributor routes are treated with priority.
 Instructions will be issued for work to proceed on the rest of the priority 1 carriageway, F1 footway and secondary carriageway and footway routes once the snow routes are in an acceptable condition.

-- the temperature of the road surface
+• the temperature of the road surface

-- the timing of the snow
+• the timing of the snow

-- day or night
+• day or night

-- the volume of traffic using the roads
+• the volume of traffic using the roads

-- a pre-planned application of salt has been undertaken prior to the snow
+• a pre-planned application of salt has been undertaken prior to the snow

 Snow routes for carriageways

-Snow routes are aimed at clearing around 150km of strategic and main distributor roads and recognises that the clearing and treatment of snow can take longer than standard gritting procedures due to lying snow requiring to be ploughed in both driving directions.
+Snow routes are aimed at clearing around 150km of strategic and main distributor roads and recognise that the clearing and treatment of snow can take longer than standard gritting procedures due to lying snow requiring to be ploughed in both driving directions.

-The snow routes target the most important roads within the network hierarchy ie strategic routes and main distributor routes.
-These do not include all of those identified as priority C1 carriageway routes generally.
+The snow routes target the most important roads within the network hierarchy, ie strategic routes and main distributor routes.
+These do not include all of those identified as Priority C1 carriageway routes generally.
 This ensures that the gritting fleet can cope.
 Whilst ploughing is in operation salt should be spread over the ploughed area to prevent snow from compacting.

 In exceptional circumstances when routes identified cannot be kept open, the Duty Manager may issue instructions to further prioritise route treatment.